Sam Massell: Honors

 In 1971, he received an honorary degree in Doctor of Laws from Oglethorpe University.
 In addition, he is in the Atlanta Convention and Visitors Bureau "Hospitality Hall of Fame"; King Center for Nonviolent Social Change "Walk of Fame"; Georgia State University Robinson College "Business Hall of Fame"; Georgia Trend Magazine "Most Influential Georgians Hall of Fame"; and Georgia Municipal Association "Government Hall of Fame".

 Charles McNair wrote a 304-page biography of Massell entitled Play It Again, Sam: The Notable Life of Sam Massell, Atlanta’s First Minority Mayor, which was published by Mercer University Press on September 1, 2017.

 Personal life

-He was married to the former Doris Middlebrooks from 1952 until she died in 2015.
+He was married to Doris Middlebrooks from 1952 until she died in 2015.
 In 2016, the 89-year-old Massell wed his long-time friend Sandra Gordy in a private ceremony at their home in Buckhead.

 He died on March 13, 2022, at the age of 94.